-Transfer acceptance rates vary between schools.
-Some—like Princeton—are just now beginning to accept transfer students after decades of having policies against them.
-Almost half of all college students enroll in two-year public schools, and 37 percent of all college students transfer at some point in their education.
+Transfer acceptance rates vary among schools.
+Some, like Princeton, are just now beginning to accept transfer students after decades of having policies against them.
+Almost half of all college students enroll in two-year public schools, and 37% of all college students transfer at some point in their education.

-According to NACAC in 2010, the transfer acceptance rate is 64 percent overall.
-In the last eight years, however, significant strides have been made in simplifying the process for transfer students of all kinds.
+According to the National Association for College Admission Counseling (NACAC), in 2010 the transfer acceptance rate was 64% overall.
+In the last eight years, however, significant strides have been made to simplify the process for transfer students of all kinds.

-Of all two-year college students who transfer, some 42 percent go on to earn a bachelor’s degree—a substantial increase over the number of all two-year college students (around 13 percent) who earn a bachelor's degree.
-That’s actually slightly higher than the national average for earning a bachelor’s degree within four years.
+Of all two-year college students who transfer, some 42% go on to earn a bachelor's degree—a substantial increase over the number of all two-year college students (around 13%) who earn a bachelor's degree.
+That's actually slightly higher than the national average for earning a bachelor's degree within four years.

-However, just 33 percent of students transfer within six years, extending the time they spend in school.
+However, just 33% of students transfer within six years, extending the time they spend in school.

 Again, while all this looks bleak, it's important to note that things are improving.
 With programs designed to smooth the process for transfer students by providing transparency about credit transfer, more financial assistance, and more interest in courting these students, rates are improving overall.